Calgary Stampede: Rodeo

 The rodeo is the heart of the Calgary Stampede.
 It is one of the largest, and the most famous event of its kind in the world.
 With a prize of $100,000 to the winner of each major discipline and $1,000,000 total on championship day alone, it also offers the richest payout.
 Cowboys consider performing in front of over 20,000 fans daily to be the highlight of the rodeo season.

-There are six major disciplines – bull riding, barrel racing, steer wrestling, tie down roping, saddle bronc and bareback riding – and four novice events – junior steer riding, novice bareback, novice saddle bronc and wild pony racing.
+There are seven major disciplines – bull riding, barrel racing, steer wrestling, breakaway roping, tie down roping, saddle bronc and bareback riding – and four novice events – junior steer riding, novice bareback, novice saddle bronc and wild pony racing.
 Each event is organized as its own tournament, and the cowboys and girls are divided into two pools.
 The first pool competes each night for the first four nights, and the second each night for four nights following.
 The top four in each pool advance to the Sunday final, and the remainder compete on Saturday for a wild card spot in the final.
 The competitor with the best time or score on Sunday wins the $100,000 grand prize.

 Most livestock for the rodeo events come from the 22,000 acre Stampede Ranch located near the town of Hanna.
 The ranch was created in 1961 as a means of improving the quality of bucking horses and bulls and to guarantee supply.
 The first of its kind in North America, the Stampede Ranch operates a breeding program that produces some of the top rodeo stock in the world and supplies rodeos throughout southern Alberta, and as far south as Las Vegas.